 During our test, we discovered that we could easily navigate to a particular marked spot, using the Humminbird series.

-There’s no doubt about it: the Elite Ti series is a top of the line Fishfinder with loads of premium functionality and capabilities.
+There’s no doubt about it: the Elite Ti series is a top of the line fishfinder with loads of premium functionality and capabilities.
 The additions of advanced features such as side and down scan imaging, high-frequency Chirp sonar, and a lot more, make the Elite Ti series one of the best Fishfinders for anglers.
 That’s why we have made it a part of our top sounders list.

 Although everything about this unit seems great, the Elite 7 stumbles due to the smaller screen size and its inaccurate Insight Pro Map/GPS.